aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/reading-damaged-barcode/_index.md

 4. **Hint expected bar/module size with X-dimension settings**
     - `setXDimension(XDimensionMode.SMALL)` and `setMinimalXDimension(...)` help for **tiny barcodes**.
     - Do not set `MinimalXDimension` too small if your images are not tiny — it may slow recognition.

-5. **Use negative tests deliberately**
-    - Like `read_QR_BlurredHeavy_WithDeconvolution_FAST_Negative`, negative tests help document the limits of a given configuration and provide guidance on when to use stronger modes.

 ---

 ## Summary